-3,256,060 Shares of Common Stock Pre-Funded Warrants to Purchase 9,471,213 Shares of Common Stock Warrants to purchase 12,727,273 Shares of Common Stock 22,198,486 Shares of Common Stock underlying the Warrants and Pre-Funded Warrants
+Up to 3,571,428 Shares of Common Stock Up to 3,571,428 Pre-Funded Warrants to Purchase up to 3,571,428 Shares of Common Stock Up to 3,571,428 Common Warrants to purchase up to 3,571,428 Shares of Common Stock Up to 3,571,428 Shares of Common Stock underlying the Common Warrants and Pre-Funded Warrants

-We are offering on a "reasonable best efforts" basis 3,256,060 shares of our common stock, par value \$0.0001 per share ("Common Stock"), and warrants to purchase 12,727,273 shares of Common Stock.
-Each share of Common Stock is being sold together with a five-year warrant to purchase one share of Common Stock.
-The warrants will have an exercise price of \$0.1650 per share and will be exercisable upon issuance.
+We are offering on a "reasonable best efforts" basis up to 3,571,428 shares of our common stock, par value \$0.0001 per share ("Common Stock") and warrants to purchase 3,571,428 shares of Common Stock, based on an assumed combined public offering price of \$2.10 per share and accompanying warrant, which is equal to the closing price of our common stock on the Nasdaq Global Market of The Nasdaq Stock Market LLC ("Nasdaq") on December 1, 2023.
+Each share of Common Stock is being sold together with a warrant to purchase one share of Common Stock.
+The warrants will have an exercise price of \$2.10 per share (100% of the combined public offering price per share of Common Stock and accompanying warrant) and will be exercisable upon issuance and terminate upon the fifth anniversary of issuance.
 This prospectus also relates to the offering of the shares of Common Stock issuable upon exercise of the warrants.
 The combined public offering price per share and accompanying warrant will be fixed for the duration of this offering.

-We are also offering pre-funded warrants to purchase 9,471,213 shares of Common Stock (and the shares of common stock that are issuable from time to time upon exercise of the pre-funded warrants) to those investors whose purchase of shares of our Common Stock in this offering would result in such investor, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the investor, 9.99%) of our outstanding Common Stock following the consummation of this offering, the opportunity to purchase, in lieu of the Common Stock that would otherwise result in the investor's beneficial ownership exceeding 4.99% (or, at the election of the investor, 9.99%), at an exercise price of \$0.0001, which we refer to as the pre-funded warrants.
+We are also offering to those investors, if any, whose purchase of shares of our Common Stock in this offering would result in such investor, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the investor, 9.99%) of our outstanding Common Stock following the consummation of this offering, the opportunity to purchase, in lieu of the Common Stock that would otherwise result in the investor's beneficial ownership exceeding 4.99% (or, at the election of the investor, 9.99%), pre-funded warrants each to purchase one share of our Common Stock at an exercise price of \$0.0001, which we refer to as the pre-funded warrants.
 Each pre-funded warrant will be exercisable upon issuance and will expire when exercised in full.
-Each pre-funded warrant is being sold with a five-year warrant to purchase one share of our Common Stock.
+Each pre-funded warrant is being sold with a warrant to purchase one share of our Common Stock, and such warrant will have the same terms as the warrants being sold together with each share of our Common Stock.
 The public offering price for each pre-funded warrant and the accompanying warrant is equal to the price per share of Common Stock and the accompanying warrant being sold to the public in this offering, minus \$0.0001.
 The combined public offering price per pre-funded warrant and accompanying warrant will be fixed for the duration of this offering.
-This prospectus also relates to the offering of the shares of Common Stock issuable upon exercise of the pre-funded warrants.
+This prospectus also relates to the offering of the shares of Common Stock issuable upon exercise of the pre-funded warrants and the warrants being issued to the purchasers of the pre-funded warrants.

+For each pre-funded warrant we sell, the number of shares of Common Stock we sell in this offering will be decreased on a one-for-one basis.
 The shares of Common Stock and/or pre-funded warrants and the accompanying warrants can only be purchased together in this offering but will be issued separately and will be immediately separable upon issuance.
 You should read this prospectus carefully before you invest in our securities.